genthaler/elm-grid-war/README.md

     - automatic actions
     - map generation - terraform
     - path finding - A*
+    - maybe use service worker to do game logic for AI?
 ### Game experience
   - look for a simple SVG example
   - rotate map